Do you care about Workers' Rights?

 How much does a graduate certificate program cost?

 * These rates do not include the mandatory fees or the required health insurance rates for international students.
-Please see tuition chart here for clarification and the breakdown of fees.
+Please see tuition chart listed here for clarifications and breakdowns of fees.

 Can international students enroll in a graduate certificate program?